Online Credit Card Payments for Traffic Citations

-If you choose to respond to the citation in writing rather than in person, you must return your citation and on the back of it, check your plea with Option 2, 3, or 4.
+You may also respond to the citation in writing rather than in person.
+To do so, please check your plea (on the back of the citation) with Option 2, 3 or 4 and return it to the Court.
 This MUST be received on or before your Court date.
 If you choose option 2 you must include the full presumptive fine along with your citation and the appropriate box marked.
 You may include a written explanation, either by fax or mail.
 If you fax your explanation, you MUST call after faxing to ensure we received the fax.

 Always make sure the Court has a current mailing address.

-It is your responsibility to ensure the Court receives your written appearance (ON OR BEFORE COURT DATE).
+It is your responsibility to ensure the Court receives your written appearance (on or before your Court Date).
 If the Court does not receive your written appearance or you do not appear in person, a default judgment will be entered and a order to suspend driving privileges will be forwarded to DMV.
 This Court does turn uncollected debt over to a collection agency.

 If you have received notification your debt has been turned over to a collection agency, you will need to contact that agency to settle the debt.